-The harvest of firewood for use in the critical habitat area does not require a Special Area Permit, but is limited to standing dead or downed trees.
-The department will prohibit the harvest of firewood for use outside of the critical habitat area, except as allowed by the habitat enhancement policy.
-The department will prohibit timber harvest in the critical habitat area, except as allowed by the habitat enhancement policy.
+The harvest of standing dead or downed trees for firewood for use in the critical habitat area does not require a Special Area Permit.
+The department may, on a case-by-case basis, issue a Special Area Permit for timber harvest or harvest of firewood for use outside the critical habitat area.
+The terms and conditions of a Special Area Permit my contain provisions related to habitat enhancement.

 Fuel and Hazardous Materials Storage

-The department will prohibit the storage or disposal of hazardous substances (as defined by AS 46.09.900) or petroleum-based fuels in the critical habitat area.
-This policy does not apply to fuel on board vessels, vehicles or aircraft, or for fuel used in an occupied camp (five gallons or less).
+The department may, in its discretion, issue a Special Area Permit for the storage or disposal of hazardous substances or petroleum-based fuels in the critical habitat area.
+A Special Area Permit is not required for fuel on board vessels, vehicles or aircraft, or for fuel used in an occupied camp (five gallons or less).

 Commercial and Group Activities

 The department may allow use of the critical habitat area by non-commercial groups of 12 or more persons under terms and conditions of a Special Area Permit.
-The department may allow use of the critical habitat area by commercial groups of 12 or more persons, or commercial groups of 5 or more people that return to the critical habitat area 3 or more days within a one week period by Special Area Permit.
+The department, in its discretion, may issue a Special Area Permit for the use of the critical habitat area by commercial groups.
+The terms and conditions of a Special Area Permit may include provisions related to group size and frequency of trips..

 STRUCTURES

 The department may allow, on a case-by-case basis, the construction and use of temporary or permanent structures in the critical habitat area, under terms and conditions of Special Area Permit.
-The department:

-may allow structures for the purpose of habitat maintenance and enhancement, fish and wildlife related research, and/or public use and enjoyment of the CHA.
-Examples of these types of structures include a sandhill crane viewing tower, vegetation exclosures, structures associated with trail construction, and flood control or fish research weirs;

-may allow new structures for the purpose to exercise reserved oil, gas, and coal rights held by the Mental Health Trust;

-may allow temporary structures such as duck blinds, tree stands, and small structures associated with occupied camps.
-For the purposes of this policy “temporary” is intended to limit a structure’s presence to seasonal use, except that structures associated with camps must abide by the 14 day limitation in the “Camping” policy.
-Use of temporary structures does not convey any future or exclusive rights and may not exceed one season's use; and

-will not allow permanent private structures including, but not limited to; cabins, trapping cabins, tent platforms, and tree stands, which may interfere with public use opportunities in the critical habitat area.

-Materials and all garbage must be removed when use concludes.
+The terms and conditions of a Special Area Permit may include provisions related to seasonal use of temporary structures, provisions to prevent proprietary or exclusive use by private parties that would interfere with public use opportunities, and provisions for the removal of all solid waste and materials.

+. ;

+.

 Geological Exploration and Development

-The department will not allow geological exploration and extraction in the critical habitat area, except that the department may allow, on a case-by-case basis, geological exploration and extraction of oil, gas, and coal resources owned by the Mental Health Trust.
+The department may , on a case-by-case basis, issue a Special Area Permit for geological exploration and extraction of oil, gas, and coal resources.
 For the purposes of this policy, geological exploration and extraction includes mining, oil and gas exploration or development, and material extraction.

 Habitat Enhancement/Restoration

-The department may allow habitat enhancement projects that further critical habitat area management goals, particularly for sand hill crane habitat, under terms and conditions of a Special Area Permit.
-Habitat enhancement projects may not introduce non-indigenous species to the CHA.
+The department may, in its discretion, issue a Special Area Permit for habitat enhancement projects, particularly for sand hill crane habitat.
+The Special Area Permit may include conditions addressing the introduction of non-indigenous species to the CHA.

 Grazing

-The department may allow grazing leases or permits in the critical habitat area, under terms and conditions of a Special Area Permit.
-The department will manage grazing permit and lease areas to maintain existing habitat values based on guidelines established in consultation with the Natural Resources Conservation Service and the Alaska Department of Natural Resources through the development of range management plans.
+The department may, in its discretion, issue a Special Area Permit for grazing in the critical habitat area.